Prince Michael Andreevich of Russia: Marriages and later life

 Prince Michael Andreevich was married three times in his life.
-On 24 February 1953 in Sydney he married Jill Esther Blanche Murphy (1921-2006); the marriage was short-lived and was dissolved by divorce in September 1953.
+On 24 February 1953 in Sydney, he married Jill Esther Blanche Murphy (1921-2006); the marriage was short-lived and was dissolved by divorce in September 1953.
 On 23 July 1954 in Sydney he married Shirley Cramond (1916–1983).
-On 14 July 1993 in Sydney he married Giulia Crespi (b.
-1930).
+On 14 July 1993 in Sydney he married Giulia Crespi (born 1930).
 Michael had no children from any of his marriages.

-In 1980 Prince Michael Andreevich became Imperial protector of the Sovereign Order of the Orthodox Knights Hospitaller of St. John of Jerusalem which was formerly under the protection of his father Prince Andrei and uncle Prince Vasili.
+In 1980, Prince Michael Andreevich became Imperial protector of the Sovereign Order of the Orthodox Knights Hospitaller of St. John of Jerusalem which was formerly under the protection of his father Prince Andrei and uncle Prince Vasili.
 In 2006 he was elected Grand Prior.
 This group is not recognised by the Sovereign Military Order of Malta, or the Associated Orders of St. John.
 He was also vice-president of the Romanov Family Association.

 Prince Michael Andreevich died at 2 AM on 22 September 2008 in Sydney, the same day as his cousin, Prince Michael Feodorovich of Russia, the son of Prince Feodor Alexandrovich of Russia.